-I was 26 years old when my wife said this to me.
-At the time I was almost two years into my career as a pharmacist, and I should have been able to enjoy the fruits of my labor.
-I had a six-figure income and I was [and still am] married to a smart and beautiful woman who was about to graduate from pharmacy school herself.
-Unfortunately, the previous day at work left me feeling frustrated and burned out again, and this had been occurring with increasing frequency.
+At the age of 26, I was almost two years into my career as a pharmacist, and I should have been able to enjoy the fruits of my labor.
+Unfortunately, the previous day at work left me feeling burned out, and this had been occurring with increasing frequency.

 My 2:30-11:00 PM shift started with a 3:00 PM clinical meeting that allowed both the day shift and second shift pharmacists to attend.
 Apparently the meeting was about updating the pharmacokinetic dosing protocols, which was my area of expertise.
 As I entered the meeting room, our new pharmacy director told me that my presence was not needed even though the current dosing protocols came from my project as a pharmacy student.
 “We don’t need input from people who aren’t going to be here when the updated protocols go live,” he said.
 This was in reference to the fact that my wife had matched into a pharmacy residency program out of town and I was going with her.